Building an Estate Plan

 At Probity Advisors, Inc., our goal is to help individuals understand estate planning concepts and prepare for the future.
 Each estate is unique, and each individual has different desires and goals.
 However, one thing all individuals have in common is the need to plan.

 To ensure we understand your goals and can help you plan accordingly, we walk you through our comprehensive Goal Identification Questionnaire to identify your aspirations and objectives.
 These questions include, Who do you want to inherit your assets?
 Is providing for the education of your children or grandchildren important to you?
 Who do you want making medical decisions for you if you become unable to make them for yourself?
 What values do you wish your heirs to carry forward?
 Do you wish to make charitable contributions?

 We help you identify all of your assets, including any and all investments, retirement savings, insurance policies, and real estate or business interests.
 We then work with you to identify how your estate needs to work for you to maintain your current lifestyle and help you achieve your goals.
 This requires an understanding of your current income and anticipated future income, annual expenses, current debts and obligations, anticipated retirement age and a thorough analysis of tax implications of federal transfer taxes, state death taxes and federal income taxes for your unique situation.

-After your goals are established and we have a comprehensive view of your financial picture, we will design and structure an estate plan to best meet your objectives.
+After establishing your goals and gaining a comprehensive view of your financial picture, we begin to design and structure an estate plan to best meet your objectives.
 We will discuss a range of scenarios to help you prepare for a variety of situations that may arise.
 In doing so, we will discuss some or all of the following:

 - Wills and Living Wills